mordertehmod/DiscordModded/README.md

 </details>

 > [!WARNING]
 > When sideloading with an ADP account cert, some functionality will break.
 If you value these features, sideload with a local development certificate instead.
-There is a workaround available that fixes several of the issues.
+There is a workaround available that fixes one of the issues.
 See below for details.

 <details>
 <summary>Issues & Workaround</summary>
 <br/>
-To resolve the fixable issues, you need to match the app's bundle ID with your provisioning profile's App ID (excluding the team ID prefix):
+To resolve the fixable issue, you need to match the app's bundle ID with your provisioning profile's App ID (excluding the team ID prefix):
 <table>
 <tr>
     <th>Issue</th>